 I almost forgot to tell you the end of my story… I was able to drive back to the gas station and fill my car with gas.
 I drove to the meeting sans cookies and discovered that not only was I not the only person who was late, but was greeted with a cup of hot chocolate and a plate of freshly made cookies.
 Life has a way of coming full circle.

-The next time you take a hike, try incorporating a walking affirmation into your journey.
+a walking affirmation into your journey.
 Who knows?
-You may just change your life for the better!
+You may just change your

 Click HERE to return to the main Walking page.